Instrument Hourly Rates

 Every account must have a ChartField String.
 Users must create and use separate accounts for separate ChartField Strings.

-BTC is located in a access-restricted area of Nils Hasselmo Hall.
+Much of BTC is located in access-restricted areas of Nils Hasselmo and Jackson Halls.
 University of Minnesota users can have their U Cards activated for area access by request.

 Users are assigned appropriate hard disk space for data analysis and storage as determined by the manager.
 Users are responsible for saving, archiving, and moving their data off-disk before they exceed their allotted disk space.